-His interests include not only the psychological and social aspects of human-robot interaction, but also philosophical considerations and emerging ethical issues.
+His interests include not only the psychological and social aspects of human-technology interaction (especially concerning AI and robotics), but also philosophical considerations and emerging ethical issues.
 His work includes, besides academic publications, popular books and articles, mostly in Dutch but increasingly in English.

 He initiated and co-organized a series of international conferences on this and the New Friends multidisciplinary conference association on social robots in therapy and education.